HOLISMOKES -- VII. Time-delay measurement of strongly lensed Type Ia supernovae using machine learning

 Another thing we learn is that the distribution of the recovered time delays from the \texttt{SNEMO15} data set is $\sim$0.5 days broader than that of the corresponding test sets.
 This is not surprising as the RF and the FCNN have never seen such light curves in the training process.
 A $\sim$1.4 day precision on a single LSN Ia is still a very good measurement and allows us to conduct precision cosmology from a larger sample of LSNe Ia.
 Nevertheless, we see in this section that even though the uncertainties for the RF are larger than that of the FCNN, the RF provides low bias when used on empirical data and is therefore preferred.

-\section{Microlensing, noise and choice of filters}
+\section{Microlensing, noise, and choice of filters}

-In this Section we use the RF from Section \ref{sec: Best fit, DL vs RF} and apply it to the mock observation from Section \ref{sec: Example data used for machine learning}, for hypothetical assumptions about microlensing and noise to find sources of uncertainties (Section \ref{sec: Microlensing map parameters kappa, gamma, s} and \ref{sec: Uncertainties due to microlensing and noise}).
-We further investigate potential bands to target for follow-up observations (Section \ref{sec: filters used for training}).
+In this section we use the RF from Sect. \ref{sec: Best fit, DL vs RF} and apply it to the mock observation from Sect. \ref{sec: Example data used for machine learning}, for hypothetical assumptions about microlensing and noise to find sources of uncertainties (Sect. \ref{sec: Microlensing map parameters kappa, gamma, s} and \ref{sec: Uncertainties due to microlensing and noise}).
+We further investigate potential bands to target for follow-up observations (Sect. \ref{sec: filters used for training}).
 In this section all results presented are based on the RF on test sets from the four theoretical models.
 The conclusions drawn in this section would be the same if the results from the FCNN would be presented.